dkershner6/aws-ssm-getparameters-action/README.md

 # AWS SSM Parameter Store GetParameters Action

-A GitHub action centered on AWS Systems Manager Parameter Store GetParameters call, and placing the results into environment variables
+A GitHub action centered on AWS Systems Manager Parameter Store GetParameters call, and placing the results into environment variables.

+This action is optimized to use the least possible number of API calls to Parameter Store, to avoid the low rate limits.

 ## Usage